sing-group/aibench-project/docs/source/introduction.rst

 - **Dynamic generation of input dialogs**.
 When the user requests the execution of a given :ref:`Operation <operation>`, the Workbench generates an input dialog reflecting the input ports defined in that :ref:`Operation
   <operation>`.
-Depending of the data-type of each port, the control showed may
+Depending on the data-type of each port, the control showed may
   change (see Dynamic generation of input dialogs).
 - **User's input validation**.
 It uses the validating method provided in the :ref:`Operation <operation>` (if there is one) to stop the user if the